 You can specify more than one mask in the field.
 Separate multiple masks with commas.

-- At the Schedule step of the wizard, specify a schedule according to which the report must be generated and sent to departments:
+- At the Schedule step of the wizard, specify a schedule according to which the report must be generated and sent to companies:

 - If you do not want to generate the report automatically, leave the No schedule option selected.